anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Everyone thinks of changing the world, but no one thinks of changing himself.
+Quote: The best argument against democracy is a five-minute conversation with the average voter.

-By: Leo Tolstoy
+By: Winston Churchill